ARM9/bass/doc/architectures.md

 ```
 `nop` -> constant value `0xEA`.

 `cmp *16,x` -> constant value `0xDD` followed by the two bytes of the first parameter.
-Parameters will always have increasing letters starting at `a` from the left to the right. `=` indicates that we *strong* expect `a` to be an 16-Bit value.
-If not, this line will not match.
+Parameters will always have increasing letters starting at `a` from the left to the right. `=` indicates the *strong* expectation of `a` being a 16-Bit value.
+If this is not the case, this line will not result in a match.

 `cmp *08,x` -> constant value `0xDD` followed by that bytes of the first parameter.
-Again we expect a perfect match in terms of the used bit's.
+Again we expect a perfect match in terms of the used bits.

-Since the scanner works top down it is important to know when to demand exact `!`, strong `=` or weak `~` fitting values.
-On this architecture we would never reach the second line
+Since the scanner works from top to bottom of the file the importance of using exact `!`, strong `=` or weak `~` fitting values is highly relevant.
+This example shows an architecture which would never reach the second line:

 ```cpp
 cmp *16        ;$cd ~a
 cmp *08        ;$c5 =a
 ```
-Because an 8-Bit value would always fit into an 16-Bit-or-less parameter as we indicate it here.
+Because an 8-Bit value would always fit into an 16-Bit-or-less parameter indicated here.

 > **Note:**<br>
 > The following list is under construction.